xmey95/gameoflife_opencl/README.md

 - **_expand_** kernel creates a new grid where sides indicated by where_expand are expanded.
 - **_generation_** kernel is the core of the project and execute rules for forward the generation.

+## Expand and Where Expand Kernel

+The **_where_expand_** kernel examines the matrix along the edges and checks if, for each of its sides, there is at least one automaton, and writes the result of the scan into a buffer.
+This buffer is passed by parameter to the **_expand_** kernel which will initiate a new matrix by adding the rows and columns needed for expansion.
+The values in the matrix will be the same as in the previous while the cells in the additional rows and columns will be initialized with the value 0.

+#### Bug found

+To make the expansion procedure more optimized, the **_clEnqueueCopyBufferRect_** method was used, which initializes the whole new matrix with zero values and then, by choosing the sub-array of the just initialized matrix, writes the values of the old, smaller matrix inside of the submatrix.
+However, the _clEnqueueCopyBufferRect_ method presents a bug when allocating memory on the _Intel HD Graphics 520_ graphics card and has the segmentation fault.
+To work around this problem, the option **_i_** has been made available which initializes the new matrix using a method that writes the values within the new matrix one by one instead of using the _clEnqueueCopyBufferRect_ method.

 ## Generation Kernel

 This is the core of the algorithm, as it computes the generation change.